Skip to main content

 cd pangea-python/examples/audit

-Step 4: Run the audit app
+Step 3: Run the example code

 You should see output that is similar to the output below: